Dawn chorus (birds)

+Timing

+In a 2007 study of the Ecuadorian forest, it was determined that birds perching higher in the trees and birds with larger eyes tend to sing first.
+This may be due to differences in the amount of light perceived by the birds.

 Moller used a play-back technique to investigate the effects of singing by the black wheatear (Oenanthe leucura) on the behaviour of both conspecifics and heterospecifics.
 It was found that singing increased in both groups in response to the wheatear.
 Moller suggested the dawn (and dusk) chorus of bird song may be augmented by social facilitation due to the singing of conspecifics as well as heterospecifics.